 - Top events by source: Provides details of the traffic flagged or actioned by a Cloudflare security feature (for example, IP addresses, User Agents, Paths, Countries, Hosts, ASNs).

 - Activity log: Summarizes security events by date to show the action taken and the applied Cloudflare security product.

 - Denial-of-service attacks mitigated: Counts automatically mitigated Layer 4 attacks blocked by Cloudflare over the last seven days.

 The available features vary according to your Cloudflare plan:

 The UI may show an inaccurate number of events per page.
-Data queries are highly optimized, but this means that pagination may not always work due to the fact that the source data may have been sampled.
-The GraphQL Analytics API does not have this limitation.
+Data queries are highly optimized, but this means that pagination may not always work because the source data may have been sampled.
+The GraphQL Analytics API does not have this pagination issue.

-Triggered OWASP rules appear in the Firewall Analytics page under Additional logs, but they are not included in exported JSON files.
+Triggered OWASP rules appear in the Security Events page under Additional logs, but they are not included in exported JSON files.